ctte/ctte.github.io/index.md

 		<em>Figure6(a) Dropout vs MAPE &emsp;&emsp;&emsp;&emsp;&emsp; Figure6(b)Hidden state size vs MAPE</em>
 </p>

 ### __Figure 6.
 MAPE for nerual network hyper-parameters: (a) dropout value; (b) hidden state size.We have set the dropout value with 0.2, 0.5, and 0.7, and the MAPE loss is 24.4%, 24.38%, and 24.14%, respectively.
 In addition, we have set the number of LSTM hidden state size with 16, 32, and 64 (all with dropout at 0.2), and the corresponding MAPE loss is 24.02%, 24.18%, and 24.32%, respectively.
-Such experiment shows the rubostness of our model with different parameters.__
+Such experiment shows the rubostness of our model with different hyper-parameters.__

 -------------------------------------------
 <p align="left">